manhas1234/Cyclistic_bike_case_study/README.md

 * How do annual members and casual riders use Cyclistic bikes differently?
 * Why would casual riders buy Cyclistic annual memberships?
 * How can Cyclistic use digital media to influence casual riders to become members?

+# prepare
+I will be using Cyclistic’s historical bike trip data of 2021.In this data i will be perform  6 month  data from jan to june which are  publicly available [here](https://divvy-tripdata.s3.amazonaws.com/index.html) This data is made available by motivate international inc under this [license](https://ride.divvybikes.com/data-license-agreement)
+There are 6 csv files data has been downloaded from the available website and imported into R data1<- read.csv("c:/users/Sumit/Desktop/divvy_bike_share/Chicago/202101-divvy-tripdata.csv") data2<- read.csv("C:/Users/Sumit/Desktop/divvy_bike_share/Chicago/202102-divvy-tripdata.csv") data3<- read.csv("C:/Users/Sumit/Desktop/divvy_bike_share/Chicago/202103-divvy-tripdata.csv")
+data4<- read.csv("C:/Users/Sumit/Desktop/divvy_bike_share/Chicago/202104-divvy-tripdata.csv")
+data5<- read.csv("C:/Users/Sumit/Desktop/divvy_bike_share/Chicago/202105-divvy-tripdata.csv")
+data6<- read.csv("C:/Users/Sumit/Desktop/divvy_bike_share/Chicago/202106-divvy-tripdata.csv")

+ In term of  bias and credibility, ROCC process has been used

+ Reliability: Divvy has the rights over the license of this data.
+Divvy is a program that’s part of the Chicago Department of Transportation (CDOT).
+The organization owns vehicles, stations, and a wide range of bikes around the city.

+Original: The data collected is from Motivate International Inc. They manage the City of Chicago’s Divvy bicycle-sharing program.

+Comprehensive: The data includes key information such as ride ID, type of bike, time the user started and ended the ride, start and end time, station ID, longitude and latitude, and finally the type of membership.

+Current: The data is up to date to apr 2023.

+Cited: The data is available under the current license agreement.

 # Process
 Rstudio  has been used for process phase